Best ERP systems and tools

 We round up the best ERP systems and tools to get your business working optimally

-The tool covers the following management modules: product lifecycle, CRM, quality performance, supply chain, and business performance.
+The ERP platform includes modules spanning product lifecycle, CRM, quality performance, supply chain and business performance.

 Brightpearl is an ERP designed for use in the retail sector to help businesses align their business processes, including orders, inventory, customer data, accounting and reporting in one platform.